jowaytww/SyndromicSurveillance/README.md

 ## Output data
 Cluster results are generated both as convex hull polygons and as line shape objects to accommodate different visualization tool requirements.

+## Validating your own installation
+The cluster_validation folder contains a synthetic data set of lon/lat points in Cuyahoga County Ohio, USA and the density clustering (DBSCAN) results.
+A base population was generated from a 1% sample of data originally retrieved from [http://geo.oit.ohio.gov/arcgis/](http://geo.oit.ohio.gov/arcgis/rest/services/LBRS/Cuyahoga_LBRS/FeatureServer/0).

+Three (3) .csv data source files are included - ‘21day’, ’14day’, and ‘7day’.
+These are successive 75% down-samplings from the base to derive a sufficient number of cluster objects to simulate the temporal relationships in multiple look-back time periods.

 ## Preferred Reference for Citation
 Geographic Monitoring for Early Disease Detection (GeoMEDD) Code Repository.
 Developer Documentation [Internet].
 2020.
 Available from: https://github.com/JayakrishnanAjayakumar/SyndromicSurveillance.